 The Pennypack Ecological Restoration Trust began its life in 1970 as the Pennypack Watershed Association (PWA), a grassroots nonprofit organization whose members gathered together to try to improve land use and water quality in the upper and central Pennypack Creek valley of southeast Pennsylvania.
 At first, PWA was landless, operating out of a storefront office on Huntingdon Pike in Huntingdon Valley, Lower Moreland Township, Montgomery County.

-In 1973, a regional land trust, the Natural Lands Trust (NLT) approached the fledgling PWA to inquire about PWA’s interest in assuming management responsibilities for a 26-acre horse farm in Huntingdon Valley that had been bequeathed to NLT.
-PWA and NLT entered into a 99-year lease on the farm, including its historic farmhouse, a barn and a caretaker’s cottage, making it the first parcel in a natural area that has grown to over 800 acres.
-PWA moved its headquarters to the farm, converting the barn to a Visitor Center, the caretaker’s cottage to administrative offices, and the farmhouse to an Executive Director’s residence.
+In 1973, a regional land trust, Natural Lands (NL) approached the fledgling PWA to inquire about PWA’s interest in assuming management responsibilities for a 26-acre horse farm in Huntingdon Valley that had been bequeathed to NL.
+PWA and NL entered into a 99-year lease on the farm, including its historic farmhouse, a barn and a caretaker’s cottage, making it the first parcel in a natural area that has grown to over 800 acres.
+PWA moved its headquarters to the farm, converting the barn to a Visitor Center, the caretaker’s cottage to administrative offices, and the farmhouse to an executive director’s residence.

 In 1975, PWA adopted a visionary plan for the central Pennypack Creek watershed: the Pennypack Watershed Corridor Study Area Master Plan.
 The plan proposed creating an undisturbed 855-acre Wilderness Park surrounded by a buffering 800-acre Development Zone in which environmentally sensitive development would be permitted.
 PWA set aside a significant portion of the Development Zone for the land application of treated municipal wastewater to recharge the aquifer and to minimize the need for central watershed communities to build an interceptor sewer in the bed of Pennypack Creek.